-You might choose a fixed-rate loan in order to lock in a low interest rate.
-Borrowers choose fixed-rate loans because interest rates are low and they want to lock in at this lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer greater monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to assist you in locking a fixed-rate at a favorable rate.
+You can choose a fixed-rate loan in order to lock in a low interest rate.
+Borrowers select fixed-rate loans because interest rates are low and they want to lock in the low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer greater consistency in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at a good rate.
 Call MS Investment Mortgage Company at (858) 485-5800 for details.

-There are many different kinds of Adjustable Rate Mortgages.
-ARMs are normally adjusted every six months, based on various indexes.
+There are many types of Adjustable Rate Mortgages.
+ARMs are normally adjusted twice a year, based on various indexes.

-ARMs most often have their lowest rates at the beginning.
-They provide that rate for an initial period that varies greatly.
-You've likely heard of 5/1 or 3/1 ARMs.
-In these loans, the introductory rate is fixed for three or five years.
+ARMs usually start at a very low rate that usually increases as the loan ages.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the initial rate is fixed for three or five years.
 It then adjusts every year.
-These loans are fixed for 3 or 5 years, then they adjust after the initial period.
-Loans like this are often best for borrowers who anticipate moving in three or five years.
-These types of adjustable rate loans most benefit borrowers who plan to sell their house or refinance before the loan adjusts.
+These loans are fixed for 3 or 5 years, then adjust.
+These loans are best for borrowers who anticipate moving within three or five years.
+These types of adjustable rate programs most benefit people who plan to sell their house or refinance before the initial lock expires.